ppbrs/dope/docs/explanations.md

 ## Sources of data

-After dropping the support of Joplin databases, `dope` tracks only my Obsidian vaults.
+After dropping the support of Joplin databases in 2024, `dope` tracks only my Obsidian vaults.

-Paths are set in `dope/paths.py`.
+The list of active vaults is in `~/.config/dope/vaults.json`.
+You can add a vault using command `--config-vault-add`, remove a vault with `--config-vault-drop`, and see the list with `--config-vault-list`.

 ## GTD-inspired task tracker